meridianarc/griptape-docs/docs/core-features/overview.md

 # Overview

 As you might notice, Griptape takes control over how your application gets bootstraped.
-This is important, due to the fact that many of the core features of Griptape are built upon the Keplr wallet extension support and the configuration neccesary for connecting to the Secret Network blockchain.
+This is important, due to the fact that many of the core features of Griptape are built upon the *convention over configuration* principle.
+It provides with all you need to connect to the Secret Network blockchain.

 ## Gripping an app